-In this stage it is important to take some time to assess what the waves are doing and to not just listen to friends or guess.
+In this stage, it is important to take some time to assess what the waves are doing and to not just listen to friends or guess.

 Building up a memory bank full of different surf conditions and being able to descriptively compare one surf session against the other gives you a very useful mental tool to use each time you head out for a surf.

-If put into practise before you venture out for a surf – even if this process takes a matter seconds for you to do, it’s an important process that you will use for many years to come in your surfing life.
+If put into practice before you venture out for a surf – even if this process takes a matter seconds for you to do, it’s an important process that you will use for many years to come in your surfing life.